melogabriel/shiny_webapp_finances/README.md

 ```

 ## Usage

+If you want to follow this list of Brazilian assets, you can go to (https://gabrielmelo.shinyapps.io/shiny_webapp_finances/) and use my app.

 - Select the desired asset from the dropdown list.
 - Specify the date range for the data.